tiagomanunes/tiagomanunes.github.io/_writeups/cypher.md

 ```

 ## Roll the credits
 - Slow is smooth, and smooth is fast.
-Letting it _hit_ that I was dealing with Cypher, not SQL, and with 'sh' and not 'bash', for example, would have saved a lot of time.
+Letting it _hit_ that I was dealing with Cypher, not SQL, and with `sh` and not `bash`, for example, would have saved a lot of time.
 - Decode and check your URL-encoded payloads sooner rather than later, when they don't work.
 - Tools are great, and we stand on the shoulders of giants, but trust your ability to exploit something manually and to learn a ton in the process.
 - As always, for reading this far, you're a champ.